FACT-Finder-Web-Components/documentation/markdown/en/ff-asn.md

 attribute, we are telling the group element that this is the HTML container for the detailedLinks.
 To allow more flexibility regarding HTML usage and styling you need to tell the group where exactly to place the filter elements.
-You can do so by annotating an HTML element with the [data-content="detailedLinks"] attribute.
+You can do so by annotating an HTML element with the `[data-content="detailedLinks"]` attribute.

-If you are using both, the `[data-container="detailedLinks"]` and `[data-container="hiddenLinks"]`, you can add the collapse functionality yourself.
+If you are using both the `[data-container="detailedLinks"]` and `[data-container="hiddenLinks"]`, you can add the collapse functionality yourself.
 Just add the `[data-container="showMore"]` and `[data-container="showLess"]`.

-**NOTE**: You can change the animation duration by changing the CSS transition-duration property.
-Cause the elements themselves are transitioned we recommend adding padding and margin not the container elements themselves.
+**NOTE**: You can change the animation duration by changing the CSS `transition-duration` property.
+Because the elements themselves are transitioned we recommend adding padding and margin not the container elements themselves.

-## Remove all filter
+## Remove all filters
 Sometimes you want to reset the filter and go back to the original search result.
 For this case we have an extra element which you can place anywhere.
 This element will trigger a new search request with the current